Friday, October 25, 2024

 His argument for the necessity of the wager is that atheists and agnostics are inherently unhappy, because they are estranged from God (Section III, 194).
 He says that they are negligent in seeking the truth, and that when they attack religion, they are attacking something they know nothing about.
 They have also failed to recognize the importance of knowing what constitutes the immortality of the soul, and they have likewise failed to understand that this matter is of such supreme importance that no one can avoid confronting it.
 The refusal to seek the truth about God's existence is, in his view, to be content with neglectfulness and ignorance.

 Pascal holds it to be a moral duty for all those who doubt God's existence to seek the truth of whether God exists or does not exist.
 But he doesn't allow for the rationality of those who see God's existence as something that ultimately can be neither affirmed nor denied, and who regard God's existence as a mystery that cannot be objectively investigated.
 Nor does he actually show why the indifference of some individuals to the question of God's existence should leave them objectively any worse off than anyone else.
 He doesn't consider the possibility that they may be morally virtuous without believing in God, because from his standpoint, no one can attain salvation without having faith in God.
-Thus, his wager that God exists is subjectively justifiable, but not objectively necessary.
+Thus, his wager that God exists is subjectively justifiable, but objectively unnecessary.

 RESOURCES